crowl0gic/nut-server-cfg/README.md

 sudo chown root:nut /bin/upssched-cmd
 ```

-In the `onbatt_shutdown` routine,
+In the `onbatt_shutdown` routine, if 5 minutes have passed:
-* I call a script to shut down my router in 30s
+* I call a script to shut down my router in 30s and the "Raspberry Pi" immediately
-* I shut down the primary UPS (Eaton 5PX) in 60s
+* I shut down the "Main UPS" in 60s
-* I shut down an unmonitored auxiliary UPS (also an Eaton 5PX w/ SNMP) in 60s
+* I shut down the "Aux UPS" in 60s
-* I call `/sbin/upsmon -c fsd` to shutdown the host immediately
+* I call `/sbin/upsmon -c fsd` to shutdown the "NUT Server" immediately

 ### /lib/systemd/system
 These files are generated during the build process and represent the updated NUT systemd configuration: